Grants AI MVP

 The experience starts with an onboarding question flow.
 Users are asked basic questions about their role, experience level, and research.
 Some of these questions are for our own edification, and some are used when we search for matches.
 Most importantly, the flow ends at an upload page where users provide a past research proposal.
 This proposal is the basis for the entire experience.

 The Grant Opportunity Finder uses a person’s uploaded grant proposal to search for matching grant opportunities.
-Matched opportunities are scored based on relevancy.
-Included for each result is a description, an explanation why the grant is relevant to their research, and a hint of what modifications would be needed to make their proposal ready for submission.
+Matches are scored based on relevancy.
+Included for each result is a description, an explanation for why the grant is relevant to their research, and a hint of what modifications would be needed to make their proposal ready for submission.

 Grant Opportunity Finder